JoouJoou/JoouJoou/README.md

   < Hello There/>
 </h1>

 ### I'm Rogério Alves student of information systems at UFRPE, passionate about software development and the infinite possibilities offered by the world of programming.
-Currently working as a full stack developer at Seed a Bit technology, focusing on react, html, css and js.
+Focusing on react, html, css and js.
 And always trying to be better.

 <img src="https://badges.pufler.dev/visits/JoouJoou/JoouJoou?logo=google-analytics&labelColor=0D0D0F" />
 <br />